-PROXY PENN NATIONA L GAMING, INC. SPECIAL MEET ING OF SHAREHOLDERS,, 2007 The shareholder(s) whose signature(s) appear(s) on the reverse side of this Proxy Form hereby appoint(s) [•] and [•], and each of them, as attorneys and proxies, with full power of substitution, to vote on behalf of the shareholder(s) all of the shares of Common Stock of Penn National Gaming, Inc. that the shareholder(s) would be entitled to vote at the Special Meeting of Shareholders thereof to be held on, 2007, and at any and all postponements and adjournments thereof, upon the matters listed on the reverse side.
-WHEN PROPERLY EXECUTED, THIS PROXY WILL BE VOTED AS DIRECTED HEREIN.
-IF NO SPECIFICATION IS MADE, SUCH PROXY WILL BE VOTED "FOR" SUCH ITEM AND IN THE DISCRETION OF THE PROXIES ON ALL OTHER MATTERS PROPERLY BROUGHT BEFORE THE SPECIAL MEETING.
-SEE REVERSE SIDE THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+PROXY PENN NATIONA AL GAMING, INC. SPECIAL MEET CING OF SHAREHOLDERS,, 2007 proxies, with full shareholder(s) wo ) whose signature(s) appear(s) on the reverse side of this Proxy Form hereby appoint(s) [•] and [•], and each of them power of substitution, to vote on behalf of the shareholder(s) all of the shares of Common Stock of Penn National Guld be entitled to vote at the Special Meeting of Shareholders thereof to be held on, 2007, and at any and a eof, upon the matters listed on the reverse side. aming, Inc. that the PROXY WILL E RLY EXECUTED, THIS PROXY WILL BE VOTED AS DIRECTED HEREIN.
+IF NO SPECIFICATION IS BE VOTED " FOR " SUCH ITEM AND IN THE DISCRETION OF THE PROXIES ON ALL OTHER MATIORE THE SPECIAL MEETING. , SEE REVERSE SIDE THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
 PLEASE DATE AND SIGN ON THE OTHER SIDE AND RETURN THIS PROXY PROMPTLY.
 SEE REVERSE SIDE